rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 Read [gfx-release-blog] for more details.

 In April, the team implemented more validation on both the host and the shader sides.
-[Naga]'s coverage of SPIR-V and MSL features is also greately improved.
+[Naga]'s coverage of SPIR-V and MSL features is also greatly improved.

 On the infrastructure side, [wgpu] integrated [profiling] and got the first [naga performance][naga perf numbers] numbers, which looked promising.